microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

 -  `viewportElement` -  The HTML element being used as the viewport.

--  `itemTemplate` -  The ViewTemplate used to render items.
+-  `itemTemplate` -  The ViewTemplate used to generate list items in the repeat directive.

+-  `listItemContext` -  Used to pass a custom context object to the child list items.

 _Slots:_